digital-earths-global-hackathon/hamburg-node/content/homepage/stipends.md

 *Documents needed*

 - Proof of current enrollment and latest BSc / MSc certificates
-- Brief statement about your motivation in attending the global hackathon and scientific topics of interest.
+- Letter of motivation (inkl. scientific interest and programme language skills)
-- Brief statement about your programme language skills.
+- Letter of support from a supervisor or equivalent, stating the relevance of the applicant's participation

-**Application procedure:** Please refer in the subject of the Email that you apply for travel support and send in the above mentioned documents.
+**Application procedure:** Please indicate in the subject of the Email that you apply for travel support and send in the above mentioned documents in **one single (concatenated) PDF** file.
 We will get back to you latest by the end of March 2025.